 Austin Pendleton began his artistic relationship with Steppenwolf by directing Say Goodnight, Gracie for the 1979-1980 season.
 In addition to directing at Steppenwolf, Austin has appeared as an actor in such productions as The Crucible, Uncle Vanya, Valparaiso, The Sunset Limited (also Off-Broadway) and Educating Rita (also Off-Broadway).
 His film work is as diverse as A Beautiful Mind, Mr. & Mrs. Bridge and The Muppet Movie.
-His award-winning plays include Booth, Uncle Bob and Orson's Shadow, which received its world premiere in the Steppenwolf Garage.
+Television appearances include episodes of Law and Order: Criminal Intent, OZ and Homicide.
+His award-winning plays include Three Sisters, Booth, Uncle Bob and Orson's Shadow, which received its world premiere in the Steppenwolf Garage.

 Watch & Listen

 Q. What's your favorite book set in or about suburbia?

 A. I think maybe my favorite book about suburbia is still The Collected Stories of John Cheever.
 Those stories are printed in the order he wrote them and they start before World War II, so of course suburbia doesn't enter the picture for a whilein the book.
 But when it does, everything changes.
 America changes.
 Peoples' souls change.
 He captures it wittingly and harrowingly.

 Wall Street 2; Picadilly Jim; Dirty Work; Finding NemoA Beautiful Mind; Queenie in Love; Manna from Heaven; Mr. and Mrs. Bridge; What's Up Doc; Joe the King; The Associate; Trial and Error; Amistad; Sue; The Muppet Movie, My Cousin Vinny; Christmas with the Kranks.